Weight-based Packing with WooCommerce UPS Shipping plugin

 WooCommerce UPS Shipping plugin is the most suitable option in cases like these.
 But before we discuss the weight-based packing, let’s get to know about the plugin in brief.

 WooCommerce UPS Shipping Plugin

 WooCommerce UPS Shipping plugin is the #1 UPS shipping plugin that has the capability to automate the whole shipping process.
 This plugin offers WooComerce store owners to get real-time UPS shipping rates for domestic as well as international shipments.
 Besides this, the plugin offers advanced features such as bulk shipping label creation, shipment tracking across the globe, the ability to adjust shipping rates, etc. If you want to check out the whole list of features this plugin provides, kindly visit the link here.

-Now since you are well aware of the plugin and the features it provides, let us check out how the plugin helps you to pack your products based on the weight of the products
+Now that you are well aware of the WooCommerce UPS plugin and the features it provides, let us check out how the plugin helps you to pack your products based on the weight of the products